 A helpful tool for identifying behavior changes in animals is the Cognitive Dysfunction Syndrome Assessment Tool, which details the acronym “DISHAA” to outline potential clinical signs a senior pet experiencing cognitive dysfunction syndrome might exhibit.

-If clinical signs are recognized, an MRI can help with diagnosis of CCDS.
+If clinical signs of dog dementia are recognized, an MRI can help with diagnosis of CCDS.
 Degenerative brain diseases like canine cognitive dysfunction syndrome literally cause the brain to shrink, which can be captured by an MRI.
 MRI also helps to exclude other conditions that could impact a dog’s health.

 “Most degenerative diseases are progressive, which means the brain atrophies, or shrinks,” Bartner said.